I just couldn’t look at another bicycle. I couldn’t draw another spoke. What now?

 I tried a bunch of things: shoes (blobish on the page); umbrellas (big!
 No negative space); bedsprings (visually compelling but old fashioned and not meaningful); hand gun (too cowboy); guitars (huge); ukuleles (a one liner); bunting (too swim meet).

 Then I found a used trumpet at junk sale and I was off.

-The trombones started out orderly- like notes on the scale one after another each one stretched a little farther.
-Others compositions were chaotic, spilling in all directions.
+The trombones started out orderly—like notes on the scale, one after another, each one stretched a little farther.
+Other compositions were chaotic, spilling in all directions.
 A tumbling mess of musical tools.

-In a review I was faulted for the simplicity and directness of these works.
+In one review I was faulted for the simplicity and directness of these works.
 Is the intro less artful than the crescendo?
 Can we only value the zenith in the arc of making?
-A poet once said to me “poetry is better than prose.”
-The thought infuriated me.
-Visually, order is not better than chaos, sculpture not better than drawing, large is not better than small.
+A poet once said to me, “Poetry is better than prose.”
+The idea infuriated me.
+Aesthetically, order is not better than chaos, sculpture is not better than drawing, large is not better than small.
 It all counts.

-By the time I got home I knew what I wanted.
+By the time I got home, I knew what I wanted.
 Fade Out 2 really did it.
-Using the musical structure from the end of a Motown song where a phrase is repeated ever more lightly until it disappears, I repeated horns gathered in repeating clusters ever lighter.
+Using the musical structure from the end of a Motown song, in which a phrase is repeated ever more lightly until it disappears, I repeated horns gathered in repeating clusters, ever lighter.